memetotheface/massdm/README.md

 Please, have common sense while using this bot.
 I am not responsible for anything you do with this bot.

+If you find any issues, you can PM me on V3rmillion for fast support.

 Wanna donate?

 Hit me up on V3rmillion for my crypto/paypal address.